ABuffEr/AdvCmd/README.md

 (see alias without arguments for help);

-run some useful batch (located in Utils folder), such as MyIP (to get your Internet IP), Add2Run (to add voices callable from Run dialog), choco-install and choco-packages (to install and query Chocolatey, the package manager for Windows) and HideBatch (to generate a .vbs that hides specified .bat execution).
+run some useful batch (located in Utils folder), such as:

+* MyIP, to get your Internet IP (curl required);
+* Add2Run, to make an executable callable from Run dialog;
+* choco-install and choco-packages, to install and query Chocolatey, the package manager for Windows);
+* HideBatch (to generate a .vbs that hides specified .bat execution).

+## Security note

+There are two .exe files included in this package: AdvCmd and ShortcutsCommandPrompt.
+The first is to simplify running commands as admin, the second to provide keyboard shortcuts.

+Sources are in src folder, and can be compiled by yourself using [Bat to Exe Converter](http://www.f2ko.de/en/b2e.php) (setting invisible application and admin manifest) and Ahk2Exe (AutoHotkey Compiler).

+If your AV reports these executables as virus, well, ask it to ignore them.